Monday, 23 April 2018

 Elected to Royal Society 27 March 1735.

-The unfinished cutting on the back of the bust should be noted suggesting that this bust was carved for a position such as in a niche where the back would not have been visible.
+The unfinished cutting on the back of the bust should be noted suggesting that this bust was probably originally carved for a position such as in a niche where the back would not have been visible.

 No comments: